ePaperInnovation/pl-mcu-epd/Documentation/supportedhw.rst

 1. Set CLK_EN GPIO true to re-enable clock
 2. Set REG[0x0006] bit 8 to 1 for normal power supply
-3. STBY command (CMD(0x04), no parameters) issued to epson controller
+3. STBY command (CMD(0x04), no parameters) issued to Epson controller
 4. Wait for HRDY = 1

 Run/Standby -> Sleep:
 *********************

-1. SLP command (CMD(0x05), no parameters) issued to epson controller
+1. SLP command (CMD(0x05), no parameters) issued to Epson controller
 2. Wait for HRDY = 1
 3. Set REG[0x0006] bit 8 to 0 for minimum power supply
 4. Set CLK_EN GPIO to false to disable clock